Accounts

 Click to execute the code.

-1. Invoke the System Program to create an account, then transfer ownership to the custom program
+1. Invoke the System Program to create an account.
+(The System Program then transfers ownership to the new program.)

-The following example shows how to create and fetch a Token Mint account owned by the Token 2022 program.
+The example below creates and fetches a Token Mint account owned by the Token 2022 program.

 import {